canonical/cloud-init/doc/sources/smartos/README.rst

         (i.e. /etc/cloud/cloud.cfg.d) that sets which values should not be base64 decoded.

-ephemeral_disk:
+disk_aliases and ephemeral disk:
 ---------------

-In order to instruct Cloud-init which disk to auto-mount.
 By default, SmartOS only supports a single ephemeral disk.
+That disk is completely empty (un-partitioned with no filesystem).

-The default SmartOS configuration will prepare the ephemeral disk and format it for you.
-SmartOS does not, by default, prepare the ephemeral disk for you.
+The SmartOS datasource has built-in cloud-config which instructs the 'disk_setup' module to partition and format the ephemeral disk.

+You can control the disk_setup then in 2 ways:
+ 1. through the datasource config, you can change the 'alias' of ephermeral0 to reference another device.
+The default is:
+      'disk_aliases': {'ephemeral0': '/dev/vdb'},
+    Which means anywhere disk_setup sees a device named 'ephemeral0' then /dev/vdb will be substituted.
+ 2. you can provide disk_setup or fs_setup data in user-data to overwrite the datasource's built-in values.

-If you change ephemeral_disk, you should also consider changing the default disk formatting parameters.
-See doc/examples/cloud-config-disk-setup.txt for information on using this.
+See doc/examples/cloud-config-disk-setup.txt for information on disk_setup.